reysdaaud/minti/README.md

 ### Environment Variables

-This project requires several environment variables for connecting to Firebase, Paystack, and other services.
+This project requires several environment variables for connecting to Firebase and Paystack.

 1. Create a `.env.local` file in the root of the project.
 You can copy the contents of `.env.example` as a template:
     ```bash